Melinda Hahm, ACSM-CEP

 - Promoting preservation of lean muscle while promoting fat loss.

 - Shortening the length of your workouts by producing the same output in a shorter amount of time.

-Chip says if you are just starting an exercise program wait at least one to two weeks before adding interval training to your routine.
+If you have a health condition, consult your health care team before increasing or changing your exercise routine.
+If you are starting an exercise program, wait at least two weeks before adding interval training to your routine.

 To try it yourself, follow this 20- to 40-minute plan, adapted from Mayo Clinic: